Rev. 6 (Document updated 09-09-2020)

 The alert system is already described in detail in the settings tab for it above.
 Refer to that on details on how to set up alerts

 The Alert system is constantly checking incoming updates from your weather station for values that will trigger an Alert Instance from your created Alerts.
 You can see above how to set up custom alerts.

 Once a condition for an alert is met, the system checks your stored alert for info about how it should alert you.
 If you have selected a sound to play, to change color on the dashboard, and so on.
 Triggered alerts is stored in the sytem as Active Alert Instances.
 On your Dashboards Row 3 they are divided by Alert Type.
-By tapping on a triggered Alert a popup is shown, where you will get a short description of why and what triggered the alert along with a list of each time the Alert Type is triggered (Aert Instances).
+By tapping on a triggered Alert a popup is shown, where you will get a short description of why and what triggered the alert along with a list of each time the Alert Type is triggered (Aert Instances) and has ended.
 By tapping on Dismiss all, all Alert Instances for the Alert Type will be deactivated and the icon will be removed from the dashboard.

 Be aware that the Alert Types created for sensors of Wind, UVI or Solar type, will only be triggered once every 24 hours unless you dismis.
 There can be only one active Alert Instance of these Alert Types at a time.
 This is because these sensors have very fluctuative values, and to not have an alert triggered every time their value goes over/under your said threshold, this was introdoced.

 This is not enabled by default, and can be enabled on the Alert tab in settings.
 Refer to the settings description above for more info.

 When this is enabled you will receive a non customizable alert like described above, if any of the shown units that has values shown on the dashboards battery gets low.
 It is determined in the API when a battery is low, and the system compares the current reported battery level with the one said in the API.